Finland and Sweden sign NATO accession protocol | World

 NATO Secretary General Jens Stoltenberg speaking alongside representatives from Finland and Sweden — Photo: Yves Herman/REUTERS

 The conflict between Russia and Ukraine would have among its motivations the rapprochement of Kiev with the West and mainly with NATO.
-Shortly after the attacks began, Moscow repeatedly warned the two countries against joining NATO, as Finland also shares a border with Russia.
+Shortly after the attacks began, Moscow repeatedly warned the two countries against joining the organization, as Finland also shares a border with Russia.

 On March 12, the Russian Foreign Ministry said that in the event of an accession “there will be serious military and political consequences”.